teleport-cluster Chart Reference | Teleport

 auth_service.authentication.second_factor

-authentication.secondFactor controls the second factor used for local user authentication.
+authentication.secondFactor configures multi-factor authentication for local users.
 Possible values supported by this chart

 are